 Prem-Rishi PatelAccounting and Finance

-Prem-Rishi is a third year BSc Accounting and Finance student.
+Prem-Rishi is a 3rd year BSc Accounting and Finance student.
 He chose to study at Cass because it has close connections with the finance industry.

 Why did you decide to apply to Cass Business School?